Kichiyaki/terraform-provider-woodpecker/docs/index.md

 subcategory: ""
 description: |-
-  A Terraform provider used to interact with Woodpecker CI https://woodpecker-ci.org/ resources. v0.2.x and later versions of the provider work with Woodpecker 2.x+v0.1.x version of the provider works with Woodpecker 2.0.0>1.x>=1.0.0
+  A Terraform provider used to interact with Woodpecker CI https://woodpecker-ci.org/ resources. v0.4.x and later versions of the provider work with Woodpecker 3.x+v0.2.x and v0.3.x versions of the provider work with Woodpecker 3.0.0>1.x>=2.0.0v0.1.x version of the provider works with Woodpecker 2.0.0>1.x>=1.0.0
 ---

 # woodpecker Provider